jmzobitz/neonSoilFlux/README.md

 # NEONSoils
-NEONSoils is a repository hosting packages and code to analyze and process soil respiration fluxes at NEON sites.
+NEONSoils is a repository code to acquire, tidy, and compute soil respiration fluxes at NEON sites using the flux-gradient method.

+An online applet for visualization at select NEON sites is found [here](https://jmzobitz.shinyapps.io/NEON-soil-fluxes/)

 ## Installation
 Installation in R is done through the devtools package: